Things landlords cannot do in New Jersey

 • Landlords must respect tenants' legal rights, including their right to privacy and peaceful enjoyment of the property.

-• Maintaining compliance with state-specific rental laws is key to avoiding legal repercussions and fostering a positive landlord-tenant relationship.
+• Maintaining compliance with state-specific rental laws is key to avoiding legal repercussions and building a positive landlord-tenant relationship.

 The concept of the implied warranty of habitability is fundamental to landlord tenant laws in NJ.
 It establishes a baseline for the minimum conditions that rental properties must meet to be considered safe and livable.
 The nuances of this warranty can be complex, but clear legislative guidelines are laid out to ensure landlords uphold a quality living environment for their tenants, thereby avoiding prohibited landlord behavior.